Robinson R44 vs Bell 206 JetRanger — Piston vs Turbine Showdown

 External Load Capability

 The Bell 206 is certified and routinely used for external load operations — sling loads, construction, utility work.
-The R44 has a cargo hook option but is genuinely limited in practical utility application by its power margin compared to the 206.
+The R44 has a cargo hook option but is genuinely limited in practical utility application by its power margin relative to the 206.
 For any serious external load mission, the 206 wins without argument.

 The Verdict — Which One to Buy